← Back to ArticlesTraining Tips

 Squats

 The squat is probably the single most useful exercise for a boxer.
 It builds leg drive, which drives punching power.
 Front squats, goblet squats, or standard back squats - all work.
-Keep the weight honest: you're training for explosive strength, not a one-rep max.
+Keep the weight honest: you are training for explosive strength, not a one-rep max.
 Around 3-4 sets of 5-8 reps at around 70-80% effort tends to be the sweet spot.

 Deadlifts